mauriciojost/dotfiles/modules/lenovo-x240/bluetooth/etc/bluetooth/README.md

 ## Making it work

+If the device says something about stream failed just remove it from your list and add it again, then try again:

 - sudo /etc/init.d/bluetooth restart
 - pulseaudio -k
 - pulseaudio --start

-If the device says something about stream failed just remove it from your list and add it again, then try again.
+#- sudo chmod 777 /usr/bin/pulseaudio
+#- sudo pkill pulseaudio
 - Go to the bluetooth icon in the tray bar, choose devices.
 - Clean all devices.
 No devices trusted.
 - Turn on your device in discovery mode.